stardevabhi/stremio-addon-bollywood-thriller-movies/README.md

-# Addon for Stremio to retrieve Select Bollywood Thriller Movies from youtube.
+# Addon for Stremio to retrieve select bollywood thriller movies from youtube.

 ## steps to re-create the addon on windows